United Nations General Assembly Resolution ES-11/4: Secret ballot proposal

 Prior to the vote on the resolution, Russia called for the measure to be voted on by secret ballot, arguing that countries would have difficulties representing certain positions in public.
 Russia's proposal was rejected by the General Assembly with 107 votes in favour of a public vote, 13 against and 39 abstaining.
 A secret ballot vote on a resolution would have been highly unusual as United Nations votes are generally held in public.

-Vote
+Voting

 On 12 October 2022, the United Nations General Assembly, which required a two-thirds majority, adopted the resolution with 143 countries voting in favour, 5 voting against and 35 abstaining.

 The resolution achieved the most votes in favour out of all resolutions adopted during the 11th Emergency Special Session of the General Assembly, which is focused on the Russian invasion of Ukraine.
 The resolution also achieved far more votes in favour than 2014 Resolution 68/262 rejecting the annexation of Crimea.
 As such, the overwhelming voting result on Resolution ES 11/4 went beyond the most optimistic expectations by Western sponsors.